nhatpham010198/Capstone-Project/README.md

 In the development process, the logistic regression will be applied because it is easy to interpret.
 This advantage of logistic regression is beneficial for creating a framework to target non-technical audience in Vietnam's banking industry.
 Moreover, there is no evidence that logistic regression will not compare as well as advanced methods, such as KNN or random forest.

-Regarding the structure, this coding work includes 5 main sections:
+Regarding the structure, this coding work includes 6 main sections:

   I. Data experiment: display some plots to understand the business of Lending Club

   II.
 Variable matching: identify and extract information available to Lending Club's investors before the approval.

   III.
+Data preprocess: preprocess data to align their format with the model's requirements

+  IV.
 Variable selection: analyze variable individually and in pair to identify the most optimal variables to train the model

-  IV.
-Model development: training and validate the model with a specific setting of the logistic regression function.
+  V. Model development: training and validate the model with a specific setting of the logistic regression function.

-  V. Model modification: observe the model efficiency and adjust the model over iterations to optimize it.
+  VI.
+Model modification: observe the model efficiency and adjust the model over iterations to optimize it.

 Conclusion:
 Developing the model with various approaches and settings, the best result obtained with logistic regression on the data set is AUROC: 0.69, Accuracy: 0.64, Precision: 0.92, #independent variables: 6.
 This result surprisingly outplays the best models available on Kaggle.